sysdiglabs/charts/charts/cloud-connector/README.md

 helm uninstall cloud-connector -n cloud-connector
 ```

-The command removes all the Kubernetes components associated with the chart and deletes the release.
+The command removes all the Kubernetes components associated with the chart and deletes the release artifacts.

 <!--
 Q: Helm v2 usage